martincf/westkirbyartscentre/_events/2018-03-01-macbethofftheground.markdown

 1st, 2nd and 3rd of March.
 Modern urban setting and costume.

-**Please note:** the first night, Thursday 1st March, is a full dress rehearsal and is taking place at Calday Grange Grammar School School.
+**Please note:** the first night, Thursday 1st March, is a full dress rehearsal and is taking place at Calday Grange Grammar School.